lukmanaj/mind-palace/_posts/2023-02-14-Joining-Arewa-Data-Science-Fellowship.md

 Our arewa data science fellowship officially started on the 23rd of January, 2023 with Phase one of four which is broken down into:
 - 30 Days of Python challenge, designed to improve our Python skills in preparation for Machine Learning and Deep Learning with Pytorch.
 - The coursera course 'Learning How to Learn' which is to improve our learning efficiency as there are numerous concepts to learn in data science.
-- Git and Github and
+- Git and Github, and
-- blogging, to document our learning curve, the reason I'm here.
+- Blogging, to document our learning curve, the reason I'm here.

 The data science fellowship course is structured for self-paced learning with twice weekly office-hours with the mentors on the weekends to understand concepts and discuss challenges encountered in the exercises given.